 Conclusion

-Patio heater yellow flame indicates there is a lack of enough oxygen for a given rate of fuel flow.
+The patio heater’s yellow flame indicates there is a lack of enough oxygen for a given rate of fuel flow.
 And this issue occurs when the air intake, orifices, or the burner gets clogged by dirt, debris, and insects.
 To fix the patio heater issue, ensure you clean the orifices evenly.

-The best suggestion we can provide is- maintain your patio heater properly to avoid any heater issues.
+The best suggestion we can provide is- to maintain your patio heater properly to avoid any heater issues.
 Lastly, don’t hesitate to reach out to customer service if you fail to solve the patio propane heater problems.